MrAlexJohnston/portfolio-terraform/README.md

   - **Security Groups**: Control access to the ECS tasks and ALB.

 - **Application Load Balancer (ALB)**: Routes external traffic to the NGINX service running in the private subnets.

+- **AWS SAM Pipeline**: Automates the deployment of AWS SAM applications using a CodePipeline.
+  - **S3 Artifact Bucket**: Stores build artifacts.
+  - **IAM Roles and Policies**: Roles for CodePipeline and CloudFormation with necessary permissions.
+  - **CodePipeline**: Fetches source code from CodeStar, packages the SAM application, and deploys it using CloudFormation.

 ## How to Deploy